adambowers09/dinner-around-the-world/README.md

 # Dinner-Around-the-World 🌍
 Create a simple web page that allows users to select different recipes to choose from for valentines day.
-This app will run in the browser and feature updated HTML and CSS pwered by Jquery.
+This app will run in the browser and feature updated HTML and CSS powered by Jquery.

 ### Live Application Link *(placeholder) 👓